jtdaugherty/mathblog/README.md

     This file makes up the structure of the post portion of the page, for pages which show posts (i.e., not the post index).

+ - `templates/listTemplate.html`

+    This file is the template used to generate the "all posts" page.
+    Once generated, the all-posts listing is then embedded in the page template.

 The templates mentioned above are StringTemplate templates and are processed with the HStringTemplate library.
 The following template placeholders are supported in each template: